 The EHEA Secretariat has a mainly administrative, technical support function.
 The strategic and political guidance is with the BFUG.
-The Terms of Reference of the Secretariat1 outlines, among others, the following main tasks:
+The Terms of Reference of the Secretariat outlines, among others, the following main tasks:

-Management of the EHEA work plan

-supporting the BFUG Co-chairs drafting the work plan,

-supporting its implementation throughout the period, in coordination with the $% \left(1\right) =\left(1\right) \left(1\right) \left($ assisting in planning the meetings, drafting background documents and reports, drafting minutes, managing and keeping updating the EHEA website at all times, sharing information with members and stakeholders, serving as contact point for outside parties interested in the Bologna Process and the EHEA, representation of EHEA at external events/meetings within the mandate agreed by the BFUG co-chairs,

-Administrative and operational support for the BFUG, its Board and all BFUG sub-structures ensuring coordination with the BFUG in close collaboration with the host country
+Management of the EHEA work plan supporting the BFUG Co-chairs drafting the work plan, supporting its implementation throughout the period, in coordination with the responsible groups; Administrative and operational support for the BFUG, its Board and all BFUG sub-structures assisting in planning the meetings, drafting background documents and reports, drafting minutes, ensuring communication between different bodies Consistent communication within and outside EHEA structures managing and keeping updating the EHEA website at all times, sharing information with members and stakeholders, serving as contact point for outside parties interested in the Bologna Process and the EHEA, representation of EHEA at external events/meetings within the mandate agreed by the BFUG co-chairs, maintaining contact with other structures and initiatives in Europe and beyond (e.g. European Research Area, ASEM); Support the organisation of the EHEA Ministerial Conferences and Policy Forums ensuring coordination with the BFUG in close collaboration with the host country Management of the EHEA finances preparing an annual budget, manage accounting, providing annual accounts.